 Students are provided with progress meetings over the two academic years of study.
 These involve an interview with their Learning Coach, in which academic progress is discussed and future targets set.
-This information provides the basis for the Achievement Plans, from which targets are recorded in planners for parental information following each period of review.

 In addition to this, students receive three Progress Reports per year.
 Any concerns regarding academic progress will be shared with both student and parent.